 This fresh banana pineapple spinach smoothie is crammed with nutritious ingredients to start your day on the right foot.
 The balance between the more bitter spinach, the sweet frozen fruit, and the nutty, creamy almond milk and hemp seeds leads to a faultless combo.

 A staple ingredient in almost every green smoothie is spinach.
-This leafy green is jam-packed with nutrients including vitamin C, A, and K, calcium, and folate.
-My body loves the benefits, however, I can’t say I wake up excited to chow down on a bowl of spinach.
+This leafy green is jam-packed with nutrients, including vitamins C, A, and K, calcium, and folate.
+My body loves the benefits.
+However, I can’t say I wake up excited to chow down on a bowl of spinach.
 This is why blending spinach in a green pineapple smoothie is the best of both worlds.

 Hemp seeds are used in this recipe to increase healthy fats.
 They contain a multitude of different essential fatty acids, including omega-6 and omega-3.
 Hemp seeds are also packed with protein and are an excellent good source of vitamin E, magnesium, potassium, and phosphorus,

 I found it surprising that this is a frequently googled question.
 Adding spinach, kale, collard greens, chard, arugula, watercress, microgreens, or any other leafy green, for that matter, into a smoothie is a great way to pack in nutrients.

 Personally, my favorite greens to add to smoothies are spinach or moringa.
 The most widely available form of the latter is moringa powder.
 I like using spinach and/or moringa because they are both fairly mild in flavor and become well-hidden when mixed with fruit.

 A whole foods green smoothie is a good source of fiber, vitamins, and minerals.
 Drinking a green smoothie every day can therefore increase your whole foods intake, as well as fiber, vitamin, and mineral consumption.